-Technology giants Apple and Google are together developing a Contact Tracing application which will use Bluetooth technology to help reduce the spread of Coronavirus.
-The ICO has now provided “a cautious green light” to the project and we spoke with CRIBB Cyber Security’s Patrick Carolan to gauge his opinion.
+COVID19 contact tracing apps are set to grow in number.
+Technology giants Apple and Google are developing a new one that will use Bluetooth tech to help reduce the spread of Coronavirus.
+The ICO has now provided “a cautious green light” to the project.
+We spoke with CRIBB Cyber Security’s Patrick Carolan to gauge his opinion on this.

 Patrick, what do you think about the collaboration between these two powerhouse brands?

 A lot of software developers are working to find solutions to the COVID19 pandemic.
 Many are creating technical tools to help save lives.
 I think it is fantastic that two such well-known companies are joining forces to do the same.
 As part of theICEway, our own team are working alongside various healthcare partners to do our bit, too.